 Organization & Management (3 units)

-Focuses on the study of organizational behavior and the environmental forces affecting today's management practices.
-Reviews various levels of management and its role in the sustainable development and utilization of resources to achieve organizational objectives and social responsibilities.
+Study of organizational behavior and environmental forces affecting today's management practices.
+Reviews various levels of management and their role in sustainable development and utilization of resources to achieve objectives and meet social responsibilities.

 Principles of Marketing (3 units)